-A placebo controlled study (PRAISE) designed to evaluate patients in NYHA Class III-IV heart failure receiving digoxin, diuretics and angiotensin-converting enzyme (ACE) inhibitors has shown that amlodipine did not lead to an increase in risk of mortality or combined mortality and morbidity with heart failure.
+A placebo controlled study (PRAISE) designed to evaluate patients in NYHA Class III-IV heart failure receiving digoxin, diuretics and angiotensin-converting-enzyme inhibitors (ACE inhibitors) has shown that amlodipine did not lead to an increase in risk of mortality or combined mortality and morbidity with heart failure.

-In a follow-up, long-term, placebo controlled study (PRAISE 2) of amlodipine in patients with NYHA III and IV heart failure without clinical symptoms or objective findings suggestive of underlying ischaemic disease, on stable doses of ACE inhibitors, digitalis, and diuretics, amlodipine had no effect on total cardiovascular mortality.
+In a follow-up, long term, placebo controlled study (PRAISE-2) on the use of amlodipine in patients with NYHA III and IV heart failure without clinical symptoms or objective findings suggestive or underlying ischaemic disease, on stable doses of ACE inhibitors, digitalis, and diuretics, amlodipine had no effect on total cardiovascular mortality.
 In this same population amlodipine was associated with increased reports of pulmonary oedema.